Bryan Bedder/Getty Images

 In any case, it further postpones a trip to jail for the 27-year-old Lil Wayne, real name Dwayne Carter III.
 He's facing a yearlong sentence at Rikers Island for weapons possession.

-Weezy was originally supposed to be sentenced last month, but Judge Charles H. Solomon granted him a delay for emergency dental surgery.
-Since then, the Grammy-winning MC's posse has thrown him several send-offs, and he recorded a couple of goodbye videos for his fans.
+Weezy was originally supposed to be sentenced last month but Judge Charles H. Solomon granted him a delay for emergency dental surgery.
+Since then, the Grammy winning MC has had several send-offs thrown by his posse and he recorded a couple of goodbye videos for his fans.